 Empty your Server Cache

-WordPress, like many other CMS’s is built in PHP.
+WordPress, like many other content management systems, is built in PHP.
 Browsers can’t interpret PHP files; they can only understand HTML.
-Every time someone goes to your WordPress site, your server uses those PHP files to generate HTML files, which get sent to your browser.
+Every time someone goes to your WordPress site, your server uses those PHP files to generate HTML files, which then get sent to their browser.

 It takes some memory for your server to generate those HTML files, so to save load on your server, there are a number of plugins that act as caches for those HTML files.
 In other words, rather than generating fresh HTML files when someone clicks on a page, the plugin first checks the cache to see if those pages have already been created.
 If so, it sends those to their browser.
 If not, your server generates those HTML files, keeps a copy in the cache, and sends a copy to their browser.